 Finally, for a given end of a paired-end alignment, whether concordant or discordant, feature data for the opposite end is included in the record for the given end.
-This is in addition to the feature data described above.
 I.e., in the record for a given end of a paired-end read, you will find aligner-specific unpaired feature data, aligner-specific paired-end feature data, generic features, and both aligner-specific and generic features for the opposite end.